 Parties who do not wish to participate in the full investigation and hearing process (as described above) may request Alternative Resolution by the College.
 The Title IX Coordinator will determine if Alternative Resolution is appropriate upon the written submission of a request by either party.
 Factors in considering the appropriateness of the alternative resolution process include, but are not limited to, the gravity of the allegations, whether there is an ongoing threat of harm or safety to the campus, whether the respondent is a repeat offender, and whether the parties are participating in good faith.
 This determination is not subject to appeal.
 In order to proceed, both parties must agree to this resolution.
-Either party may withdraw from the alternative resolution process at any time and resume the formal grievance process.
+Either party may withdraw from the alternative resolution process at any time and resume the formal grievance process described above; the College, acting in good faith, may also determine, at any point in the process.
 Both parties also agree that the findings reached in the Alternative Resolution process are binding and cannot be appealed.
 Alternative Resolution is not permitted for allegations that involve sexual misconduct by faculty or staff against students.